Worst hotel I have ever stayed in??

-I have stayed in a few really bad hotels.
-Interestingly, although I have had some bad nights in hostels, I really haven’t stayed in a bad one yet.
+I have stayed in a few really bad hotels in my travels.
+Interestingly, although I have had some bad nights in hostels, I really haven’t stayed in a bad hostel yet, but on this short stop in Colombia, I might have stayed in one of the worst hotels in the world.

 Luckily, I also haven’t spent too many bad nights in bad hotels either, since I try to usually get to a place early enough in the day so that I can check out places and rooms, until I find one that I like, which was one of the things I wish I knew before my RTW trip.